 Context

-Rapid population and economic growth in Bangladesh is creating a continually increasing demand for energy.
+Rapid population and economic growth in Bangladesh are increasing the demand for energy.
 At the same time, the Bangladeshi Government is attempting to transform the energy sector and expand climate-friendly energy solutions.
-There are not enough specialists and their training is inadequate for this task, however, which constitutes a key obstacle to the national energy transition.
+A lack of specialists as well as inadequate training constitute key obstacles to the national energy transition.
 Bangladesh therefore needs to improve training and continuing professional development in the energy sector and gear it more heavily towards the needs of the labour market.

 Objective